Electrogravitational

 rotation speed by means of gravitational induction.

-The praons in the photon can interact with each other in a similar way, and for
+The praons in photon can interact with each other in a similar way, and for the

-fly large cosmic distances without decaying.
+cosmic distances without decaying.

 Strong